 Doubles is perhaps the leading roadside delight, a favourite of the breakfast and late evening crowds in St James, Woodbrook, Curepe, on Long Circular Road, and even the airport.
 There are also several buffet-style and pay-by-the-pound Creole eateries around these same stretches, and at night vendors emerge selling grilled fare, burgers, roti, corn soup, souse and ital food.
 People trek from all over the country to San Fernando to partake in barbecued Halal meats.
 In nearby Debe village, people throng to small wooden huts for sumptuous Indian delicacies.

 BE STREET SMART

 Authorised vendors display food badges which certify official health inspection and approval.

-LOCAL FOOD FAVOURITES
+LOCAL FOOD FAVOURITES TO TRY

 Here’s a list of local favourite foods and flavours that you should definitely try.

 - Accra: fritter of flour or grated yam flavoured with saltfish, thyme and pepper (African origin)

 - Bake-and-fish: you’ll hear Trinis argue about whether it’s bake and shark or shark and bake…but we recommend avoiding the shark altogether for the sake of environmental sustainability.
 We suggest substituting equally tasty and richly seasoned fillets of butterfish, flying fish, mahi mahi (“dolphin”), squid/calamari, carite, tilapia, wahoo, lionfish; or a vegetarian option, to go with the fried leavened bread (bake) and condiments (see below) that make this seaside dish such a local favourite.
 We promise it will taste just as good, and be much better for our ecology!

 - Buljol: shredded saltfish mixed with onions, tomatoes and olive oil, often served with coconut bake